 Imaging tests of the liver are not routinely needed for diagnosis.
 If done for other reasons, abdominal ultrasonography or CT may suggest hepatic steatosis or show splenomegaly, evidence of portal hypertension, or ascites.
 Ultrasound elastrography measures liver stiffness and thus detects advanced fibrosis.
 This valuable adjunct can obviate the need for liver biopsy to check for cirrhosis and help assess prognosis.
 Its exact role is under study.

 If abnormalities suggest alcoholic liver disease, screening tests for other treatable forms of liver disease, especially viral hepatitis, should be done.

 Because features of hepatic steatosis, alcoholic hepatitis, and cirrhosis overlap, describing the precise findings is more useful than assigning patients to a specific category, which can only be determined by liver biopsy.

 Not all experts agree on the indications for liver biopsy.
 Proposed indications include the following:

 Liver biopsy confirms liver disease, helps identify excessive alcohol use as the likely cause, and establishes the stage of liver injury.
 If iron accumulation is observed, measurement of the iron content and genetic testing can eliminate hereditary hemochromatosis as the cause.

 Prognosis is determined by the degree of hepatic fibrosis and inflammation.
 Hepatic steatosis and alcoholic hepatitis without fibrosis are reversible if alcohol is avoided.
-With abstinence, fatty liver may completely resolve within 6 wk.
+With abstinence, hepatic steatosis may completely resolve within 6 weeks.
 Fibrosis and cirrhosis are usually irreversible.